“These are the times that try men’s souls.” -Thomas Paine

 When you started your car; when you flipped the light switch; when you put the car in into drive, you expect the results of something you could not see and you got it.

-When you build faith/trust into relationships you increase your effectiveness and the effectiveness of the relationship.
+When you build faith/trust in relationships, you increase your effectiveness and the effectiveness of the relationship.

 Why is this important?